 Water treatment should be monitored closely as this service generally determines the efficiency, effectiveness, longevity and health of the cooling tower system.
 It can not be minimized how important water treatment is and the role it plays in keeping the system in check on a daily basis.
 Over the past few years, computerized control systems have been integrated to monitor these systems in real time, testing the water constantly, and making adjustments to chemicals and water chemistry as demand and temperature changes.
 The systems can alarm building personnel and service providers to a problem or concern.
 This will be the largest component that will determine the frequency of cleaning that will be required.
 Without water treatment cooling towers will fail in all aspects

 Whether you would like to establish a cooling tower cleaning plan for the first time or you would like to leave cleaning, maintenance and water treatment in the hands of a professional so that you can focus your attention on other things, be sure to rely on the experts.
 The technicians at Tower Water set the standard in water treatment and would be happy to evaluate the health of your cooling tower and provide personalized guidance on the unique risk factors of your system.
-Reach out to schedule an appointment with an expert to evaluate your cooling tower’s maintenance plan and set up a schedule for regular cleaning so that you can benefit from improved longevity and cost efficiency in your facility.
+Reach out to schedule an appointment with an expert to go through a cooling tower maintenance checklist to evaluate your cooling tower’s maintenance plan and set up a schedule for regular cleaning so that you can benefit from improved longevity and cost efficiency in your facility.